 - Alberta: Similar to Saskatchewan, Alberta has no Land Transfer Tax, but you will need to pay registration fees for land transfer and mortgage.

-- British Columbia: Another sliding scale province, British Columbia charges anywhere from 1% to 3% depending on the value of the property.
-The province also charges an additional 2% if the property is worth over $3 million.
+- British Columbia: Another sliding scale province, British Columbia charges anywhere from 1% to 3% in land transfer tax depending on the value of the property.
+The province also charges an additional 2% if the property is worth more than $3 million.
 There are some exemptions or rebates for first-time homebuyers or those buying new homes.

-- Yukon: In the Yukon, rather than pay a percentage of the purchase price, you pay one of five flat-rate fees that are determined by your property and mortgage value.
+- Yukon: In the Yukon, rather than pay a percentage of the purchase price for your land transfer tax, you pay one of five flat-rate fees that are determined by your property and mortgage value.